Effectiveness of Contact Tracing on Networks with Cliques: Complex Contagion Formulation

-The model described in Sec.~\ref{sec:SIR} is closely related to a SIR model, which allows the probability of infection to change as a function of infection attempts.
-In this related model, we do not keep track of isolated node states.
+Next, we will show that the model described in Sec.~\ref{sec:SIR} is closely related to a SIR model, which allows the probability of infection to change as a function of infection attempts.
+In this related complex contagion model, we do not keep track of isolated node states.
 Instead, we keep track of failed infection attempts on the susceptible nodes.
-Since we know that a contact tracing attempt preceded each infection attempt, we know that there has been an equal number of infection attempts and contact tracing attempts.
+Since we know that a contact tracing attempt preceded each infection attempt, we know there has been an equal number of infection and contact tracing attempts.
 In this sense, each infection attempt also carries a risk of isolation, and every attempt becomes less likely to yield an infected node.
 This is in contrast to the typical social complex contagion processes where each infection attempt makes it more likely for the next one to succeed.

 We borrow the framework of the multitype branching processes for complex contagion as introduced in Ref.~\cite{keating2022multitype}, where the infection state of the nodes characterizes motifs.
-Notably, the model is exactly the same apart from $p_k$ as has been previously defined in Ref.~\cite{keating2022multitype}, where the probability of adoption after $k$ attempts is given by
+Notably, the model is the same apart from $p_k$ as has been previously defined in Ref.~\cite{keating2022multitype}, where the probability of adoption after $k$ attempts is given by

 That is, the $\alpha$ parameter works exactly opposite to the contact tracing here: the larger the $\alpha$ value, the larger the probability that infection attempts beyond the first one are likely to succeed.